Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/objectmodel/GradingSubmissionObject.md

 The GradingSubmission object model provides all the properties necessary to post a grading to an order in your test environment.

+> Grading submissions will be ignored in certain cases such as when an order is closed or when there are no images yet linked to it.
+Because this feature is only available for test environments, there are currently no events posted on grading failures.
+Use the Order Manager application for debugging individual order issues.

 ##### ![alt text](/assets/properties.ico) Root properties

 | Property  | type  |  Description  | Options